Artificial intelligence in fraud detection: Continuous auditing

 Continuous auditing is a set of processes that assess various aspects of information gathered in an audit to classify areas of risk and potential weaknesses in financial Internal controls at a more frequent rate than traditional methods.
-Instead of analyzing recorded transactions and journal entries on a periodic basis, continuous auditing focuses on interpreting the character of these actions more frequently.
-The frequency of these processes being undertaken as well as highlighting areas of importance is up to the discretion of their implementer, who commonly makes such decisions based on level of risk in the accounts being evaluated and the goals of implementing the system.
+Instead of analyzing recorded transactions and journal entries periodically, continuous auditing focuses on interpreting the character of these actions more frequently.
+The frequency of these processes being undertaken as well as highlighting areas of importance is up to the discretion of their implementer, who commonly makes such decisions based on the level of risk in the accounts being evaluated and the goals of implementing the system.
 Performance of these processes can occur as frequently as being nearly instantaneous with an entry being posted.

 The processes involved with analyzing financial data in continuous auditing can include the creation of spreadsheets to allow for interactive information gathering, calculation of financial ratios for comparison with previously created models, and detection of errors in entered figures.
 A primary goal of this practice is to allow for quicker and easier detection of instances of faulty controls, errors, and instances of fraud.